Zebra Swallowtail

 The pupa of a zebra swallowtail may be green or brown (as show at left on day 31) with light lines that make it look leaf-like.
 It is supported by a silk girdle.

-After it emerges from its chrysalis, the adult zebra swallowtail is attracted to the nectar of a variety of flowers.
+After it ecloses (emerges) from its chrysalis, the adult zebra swallowtail is attracted to the nectar of a variety of flowers.

 Zebra swallowtail butterflies display seasonal dimorphism.
 Early spring adults are lighter in color, smaller, and have tails about half as long as the summer adults.

-To date, we have found no zebra swallowtail butterflies in any stage in the Conservancy gardens; however, pawpaws are growing not far from the gardens, and we hope to have some sightings in the future.
-The photographs on this page were taken in Columbus, Ohio.
+To date, no zebra swallowtail butterflies in any stage of development have been seen in the gardens, but pawpaws are growing near the gardens to attract them.
+The photographs on this page were taken of a caterpillar raised in an aquarium in Columbus, Ohio.

 ___________________________________